A Rule of Cool

-- In Sengoku Basara 3, Saika Magoichi can reload her shotgun like this after a charged shot.
+- In Sengoku Basara 3, Saika Magoichi does the Terminator reload after a charged shot from the shotgun.
 Its primary purpose is as a follow-up melee attack to continue a combo.

 - North does this, then throws the gun to South, who shoots in season 9 of Red vs. Blue.
 It makes sense, though—he's wearing power armor that greatly enhances his strength and the gun was picked up from someone killed earlier, anyway (so he doesn't care if it ends up in bad condition).